Categories: Skin Care

 How soon can you see results? – You may notice plumping effects after the procedure, but full and significant results are visible after two weeks.
 Pinpoint bruises and needle-marks may be possible in the treatment areas, but these are temporary and can last five to seven days following the procedure.

-What should you take note? – Just like Botox and dermal fillers, injecting Volite is a medical skin procedure.
+What should you take note? – Just like Botulinum Toxin and dermal fillers, injecting Volite is a medical skin procedure.
 This is why you should trust experienced injectors or aesthetic doctors to perform the treatment.
 It also requires attention to detail, careful technique, and artistic skills to get the results you’re looking for.

 Contact Cutis Medical Laser Clinics in Singapore today and schedule a consultation with our Harvard-trained aesthetic doctor, Dr. Sylvia Ramirez, to learn more about Volite and other nonsurgical aesthetic treatments.